-In the selfsame day was Abraham circumcised, and Ishmael his son....
+And all the men of his house, born in the house, and bought with money of the stranger, were circumcised with him.
 This passage is part of the Abrahamic narratives which shift from universal human history to God's particular covenant people.
 The Abraham cycle (Genesis 12-25) demonstrates God's sovereign election, covenant faithfulness, and the development of faith through testing and promise fulfillment.